 Magnetic Core

-The magnetic core provides a low reluctance path to magnetic flux.
-The magnetic flux links to the primary and secondary winding and induces the voltage in both windings.
+The magnetic core offers a low-reluctance path for the magnetic flux.
+This flux links both the primary and secondary windings, inducing voltage in each according to the principle of electromagnetic induction.

 Secondary Winding